d-krupke/cpsat-primer/README.md

 add_test_case(instance, config)
 ```

-You can also easily maintain backward compatibility by adding default values to
+You can also maintain backward compatibility easily by adding default values to
 any new fields you add to the data classes.

-> [!TIP]
->
-> One challenge I often face is designing data classes to be as generic as
+> [!TIP] One challenge I often face is designing data classes to be as generic
-> possible so that they can be used with multiple solvers and remain compatible
+> as possible so that they can be used with multiple solvers and remain
-> throughout various stages of the optimization process.
-For instance, a graph
+> compatible throughout various stages of the optimization process.
+For
-> might be represented as an edge list, an adjacency matrix, or an adjacency
+> instance, a graph might be represented as an edge list, an adjacency matrix,
-> list, each with its own pros and cons, complicating the decision of which
+> or an adjacency list, each with its own pros and cons, complicating the
-> format is optimal for all stages.
-However, converting between different data
+> decision of which format is optimal for all stages.
+However, converting
-> class formats is typically straightforward, often requiring only a few lines
+> between different data class formats is typically straightforward, often
-> of code and having a negligible impact compared to the optimization process
+> requiring only a few lines of code and having a negligible impact compared to
-> itself.
-Therefore, I recommend focusing on functionality with your current
+> the optimization process itself.
+Therefore, I recommend focusing on
-> solver without overcomplicating this aspect.
-There is little harm in having to
+> functionality with your current solver without overcomplicating this aspect.
-> call a few convert functions because you created separate specialized data
+> There is little harm in having to call a few conversion functions because you
-> classes.
+> created separate specialized data classes.

 ### Solver Class